Eddie Rosario Player Props: Braves vs. Diamondbacks

 Eddie Rosario At The Plate

-- Rosario is hitting .251 with 11 doubles, a triple, seven home runs and seven walks.
+- Rosario has 11 doubles, two triples, seven home runs and seven walks while batting .257.

-- Rosario will look to extend his four-game hitting streak.
-He's batting .368 with two homers over the course of his last games.
+- Rosario enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .474 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.